yeroslaviz/FTP2ownCloud/README.md

 Using ownCloud as FTP server

-Go to the website [FTP2ownCloud/](https://yeroslaviz.github.io/FTP2ownCloud/).
+Go to the website of [FTP2ownCloud](https://yeroslaviz.github.io/FTP2ownCloud/).